Download a Free

 Instead of paying based on your course or credit load, you choose between two flat rate tuition plans.
 Our unique subscription period structure and flat-rate tuition model means you are in control of both your schedule and your cost.

-Financial Aid is available for this program.
+Financial Aid and the Aspire Scholarship are available for this program.
 We also encourage speaking with your employer about workplace tuition assistance.

 - All-You-Can-Learn Option: Choosing this option allows you to enroll in as many courses as you have time for within the subscription period for a flat tuition rate of $2,250.
 You can add additional courses in your subscription period if you finish others early.